jakemason/abbrv/README.md

 ### 4. My abbreviation will not expand!
 Why not?

-Make sure that you don't have an illusive space hiding before, or after, the abbreviation.
+Make sure that you don't have an elusive space hiding before, or after, the abbreviation.
 It's most likely that you've typed 'my_abbreviation ' when you really meant to type 'my_abbreviation'.

 ### 5. Can I save my settings across multiple machines?